 Project Boundary The project boundary is defined as "the GHG sources, sinks, and reservoirs (SSRs) that are included or excluded when quantifying the emission reductions resulting from the installation and operation of devices associated with the capture and destruction of methane" as defined in the CDFA DDRDP California Climate Investments User Guide.
-Project "Project scenario" represents the GHG emissions and emission Scenario reductions that are reasonably expected to occur as a result of implementing a DDRDP project.
-Project The person designated by the applicant to oversee the Manager project and to serve as the main point of contact for the CDFA.
-Socially "Socially Disadvantaged Farmer or Rancher" means a farmer Disadvantaged or rancher who is a member of a socially disadvantaged Farmer or group.
-"Socially disadvantaged group" means a group Rancher whose members have been subjected to racial, ethnic, or gender prejudice because of their identity as members of a group without regard to their individual qualities.
-These groups include all of the following: (1) African Americans (2) Native Indians (3) Alaskan Natives (4) Hispanics (5) Asian Americans (6) Native Hawaiians and Pacific Islanders, as defined by the Farmer Equity Act of 2017 .
+Project Scenario "Project scenario" represents the GHG emissions and emission reductions that are reasonably expected to occur as a result of implementing a DDRDP project.
+Socially Disadvantaged Farmer or Rancher (SDFR) "Socially Disadvantaged Farmer or Rancher" means a farmer or rancher who is a member of a socially disadvantaged group.
+"Socially disadvantaged group" means a group whose members have been subjected to racial, ethnic, or gender prejudice because of their identity as members of a group without regard to their individual qualities.
+These groups include all of the following: (1) African Americans (2) Native Indians (3) Alaskan Natives (4) Hispanics (5) Asian Americans (6) Native Hawaiians and Pacific Islanders, as defined by the Farmer Equity Act of 2017.